pzivich/zEpid/docs/Causal.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To obtain confidence intervals, nonparametric bootstrapping should be used.
 Take note that this will take awhile to
 finish (especially if a high number of resampling is used).

+As of version 0.2.0, TimeVaryGFormula is slower than SAS.
+I am working on speeding up TimeVaryGFormula to be competitive
+but this is going to take time.
+My next plan is to look into Cython.
+Hopefully, giving me a speed boost.
+If you are
+interested in optimization problems or have some experience, please contact me on GitHub.
+I am happy to have all the help
+I can get.

 Inverse Probability of Treatment Weights
 ------------------------------------------